theCLDC/defend-dissent/3-1_devices.md

 ## The data you keep with you: protect your devices

-> We recommend that you read about [modern cryptography](modern-cryptography.md) and about what makes a good password [[link to section on properties of good passwords]] before reading this section.
+> We recommend that you read about [modern cryptography](modern-cryptography.md) and about what makes a good [password](passwords.md) before reading this section.

 #### What you'll learn

-1. TODO

 ---